Army, Navy and Air Force Hospital Medical Malpractice

-When filing suit against the United States for injuries from military medical malpractice at a military hospital, individuals must follow the strict rules of the Federal Tort Claims Act.
+When filing suit against the United States for injuries from medical malpractice at a military hospital, individuals must follow the strict rules of the FTCA.

-- A Form 95 must be filed with the correct federal agency.
+- A Form 95 must be timely presented with the correct federal agency.

-- The Form 95 must state the nature of your claim and what’s called a “sum certain.”
+- The Form 95 must be signed, state the nature of your claim, and include a total amount of damages, also called a “sum certain.”

-- The Form 95 must be filed within 2 years of accrual of the negligence.
+- The Form 95 must be presented within 2 years of accrual of the claim.

 MILITARY HOSPITAL FACILITIES